dexiouz/100DaysOfCode/README.md

 Thats all! sleek.

 #for...in loop
-I call it the shorthand of the main for loop.
+I call it the shorthand of the main 'for loop'.
 In that it returns the index of the array elements but with simple code.
 Here's the syntax
 ```js
 for ( let individualElementIndex in elements ){